MCPI-Revival/minecraft-pi-reborn/docs/modding/BEGINNER.md

   * `Tile::id`
   * `Gui::GuiScale` (Static)

 Unfortunately, most classes have not been fully mapped.
 This means that many properties/functions are not accessible.
 If you really need a missing member, open a bug report.

 ### Extending Classes
 Due to how MCPI-Reborn is implemented, game classes cannot be directly extended.
-Instead, it provides `Custom*` wrapper classes that can be extended.
+Instead, `Custom*` wrapper classes that can be extended are provided.

 For instance, to create a custom block:
 * Create a class extending `CustomTile`.